home-assistant/home-assistant.io/source/_components/apple_tv.markdown

 Make sure Home Sharing is enabled on the Apple TV.

 To scan for devices and determine the `login_id`, open the developer tools by selecting the hammer icon in the sidebar.
-Once in the developer tools select services.
+Once in the developer tools select **services**.

 <img src='/images/screenshots/developer-tools.png' />